willmcgugan/inthing/docs/introduction.rst

     inthing -v

 You will probably also want to create an inthing.io account, which you can do by visiting `<https://inthing.io>`_.
-Creating an account is *not* a requirement, but it will give you more control over streams, and the ability to password protect a stream.
+Creating an account is *not* a requirement, but will give you more control over your streams.